 I remember my mum telling me when I was young…

 ‘You know what I love about you, Dan?
-You always look after the kids that are weak and need help.’
-She wasn’t talking about dogs at the time, but it’s true.
+You always look after the kids who are weak and need help.'
+She wasn't talking about dogs then, but it's true.

 And I guess I haven't changed!

 My heart always wants to reach out and help.
-This morning I was able to help a sea bird injured on the beach, and I often rescue honey bees I find lying exhausted around the property.
-All they need is a little sugar solution and a place to rest before heading off in the morning back to their hive.
+This morning, I was able to help a sea bird injured on the beach, and I often rescue honey bees that I find lying exhausted around the property.
+All they need is a little sugar solution and a place to rest before heading back to their hive in the morning.

 I've always loved the underdog.

-Buck, a dog I’ve had the privilege of working with, is one of those ‘underdogs’ who totally captured my heart.
-He’s a dog I learned a lot from…and I think you will too.
+Buck, a dog I've had the privilege of working with, is one of those ‘underdogs' who captured my heart.
+He's one of the male dogs I learned much from…and I think you will too.

 So, before you continue, check out this quick video clip of me working with Buck.